jodythornburg/sparkbox-apprenticeship-docs/journal/journal-entry-week-2.md

 * Set up a way to add work separate from the blog
 * Turn the keys over to her
 * Make everything responsive and do some testing

+### How this relates to getting real
+This simple, straightforward tech let me stop thinking about ideas, and actually get to the important part: writing code.
+The barrier to entry for this tech is low, but the opportunities for expansion are sky high.
+While the implementations I have for them are minimalist now, they are real.
+Actual code, on an actual site, doing the actual things I want them to do.
+That’s infinitely more valuable than some highly-complex sites that I never actually see through.

 ## Learning Ruby
 In this last week I’ve taken my first dive into the Ruby programming language.
 While it’s still really early in my training, I feel like things are starting to click for me after finishing Ruby Bits 1 on [Codeschool][6] and completing the [Ruby Koans][7].
 I still have a lot to do, and some things haven’t quite coalesced yet, but I feel like once I actually try to build something in Ruby, it will start to make a lot more sense.